fabric8io/docker-maven-plugin/doc/manual/external-configuration.md

 * **docker.domainname** Container domain name
 * **docker.dns.idx** List of dns servers to use
 * **docker.dnsSearch.idx** List of dns search domains
+* **docker.dockerFile** specifies a Dockerfile to use.
+This property must point to the Dockerfile itself.
+* **docker.dockerFileDir** specifies a directory containing an external dockerfile that will be used to create the image.
+The dockerfile must be name `Dockerfile`
 * **docker.entrypoint** Container entry point
 * **docker.workdir** Container working directory
 * **docker.env.VARIABLE** Sets an environment